mkshgh/SSHUI/README.md

 - `Telnet` — TCP connect to the host's configured port
 - `OK` (green) = reachable, `XX` (red) = unreachable, `--` = untested
 - 2 second timeout per host, all hosts tested in parallel

+## File Explorer (Experimental)

+Click `Explore` beside the search bar to open an SSH file browser for the selected host.

+**Features:**
+- Browse remote directories via SSH/SCP
+- Download files to local `Downloads/` folder
+- Upload files from local to remote
+- Delete remote files
+- View file contents (first 100 lines)

+**Navigation:**
+- Double-click directories to enter
+- Double-click `(go back)` to go up
+- Click `Home` to jump to home directory

+**Notes:**
+- This is an **experimental feature** — use with caution
+- All operations run via system SSH/SCP commands
+- No persistent connections — each command executes independently
+- Large directory listings may be truncated

 ## Logging